paulsinnett/SSAO/README.md

 ![image](https://github.com/paulsinnett/SSAO/assets/3679392/d72d762d-48ce-41b5-98db-5f6823700926) ![image](https://github.com/paulsinnett/SSAO/assets/3679392/2314dd64-f9db-4bb4-a50a-50bfcb01d55a)

+## Reconstructing the normals

+There was some discussion in the original post about using a function to reconstruct the normals from 3D position of each pixel.
+I have included an additional option to apply this function.
+In this case, the normal map is not used but I managed to get reasonable results from this function too.
+However, I need to swap the parameters of the cross product or I got bad results like those shown in the original post.

 ## Conclusion

 I suspect the normal maps are the cause of the issue.
 I would recommend checking known good normal maps and models with the engine to see if the issue was in the creation or application of the normal maps.